psaisan/psaisan.github.io/README.md

 I create AI and control-theoretic tools for precision medicine: from regulatory genomics and single-cell/spatial omics to molecular translators in computational pathology and biological state-space control.
 The mission is to expose cancer's vulnerabilities and create computational instruments to observe, test, and intervene faster, to save lives.

-## Let's Collaborate
+## Collaboration

-If you're working directly or indirectly on cancer research, feel free to reach out, I reserve time to volunteer and support cancer researchers.
-Below are a select set of tools reflecting the problems I am working on.
-Completed tools on GitHub are free to use under their respective licenses.
-May the force be with you.
+If you're working on cancer research, directly or indirectly, feel free to reach out.
+I reserve time to volunteer and support cancer researchers.
+Below is a selected set of open-source tools on GitHub reflecting the problems I work on.

 ---